 We need to trust God and trust that in the waiting, His perfect will is being worked out.
 Do we want the NOW or do we want the best?

-God Hears Our Prayers and Sometimes the Answer is “No”
+Sometimes the Answer is “No”

 We have a tendency to think that an answered prayer is one that works out the way we like.